Beta8397/virtual_robot/README.md

 CHANGES 5/7/2021
     Incorporated changes from Daniel McDonald/Bots Of Prey to allow interaction with game elements.
 Then, to accommodate future games and simplify collision handling, incorporated the dyn4j physics and collision engine.
-Some robot configurations have not yet been adapted for the physics engine; they work, but still use kinetic simulation and don't collide with game elements.
-Only one robot configuration actually takes up and shoots rings: BetaBot.
-To use the simulator without game elements, open the Config.java file and change the value of GAME from "new UltimateGoal()" to "new NoGame()".
+Most robot configurations have been modified to work with the physics engine (though ArmBot has not, and provides a purely kinematic simulation).
+Only one configuration, BetaBot, actually takes up game elements (rings) and shoots them.
+A NoGame simulation is available: in Convig.java, just set GAME = NoGame().
+For the physics simulation, the friction coefficient between the robot wheels and the field is currently very high (10), so there is virtually no skidding.
+This can be modified in the Config.java class.

 CHANGES 1/22/2021
     Changed telemetry to match (nearly completely) the API of the FTC SDK (but no speech).
 Also, add stack trace output